 Advisory: English 43 with a grade of "C" or better, or equivalent or Assessment Skill Level W4.
 This course is the first in a three course sequence of Tagalog.
-Emphasis is placed on use the language through speaking, listening, reading, and writing at the novice level as well as basic language structures, appropriate forms of address, and vocabulary for communication.
-This course is designed for all students interested in the Tagalog language.
-(FT) AA/AS; CSU; UC Transfer Limitation: Corresponds to two years of high school study.
+Emphasis is placed on use the language through speaking, listening, reading, and writing at the novice level as well as basic language structures, appropriate forms of address, and vocabulary for

-102 Second Course in Tagalog 5 hours lecture, 5 units
+102 Second Course in Tagalog 5 hours lecture, 5 units Letter Grade or Pass/No Pass Option

-Letter Grade or Pass/No Pass OptionPrerequisite: Tagalog 101 with a grade of "C" or better, or equivalent.
+Prerequisite: Tagalog 101 with a grade of "C" or better, or equivalent.

 Advisory: Concurrent enrollment in: Tagalog 296.
 This course in Tagalog is the second in its language sequence.
 This course reinforces Filipino culture and Tagalog language concepts studied in the first semester course and introduces additional Filipino cultural and language structures at the low-intermediate level.
 This interactive course builds on the basic Tagalog language structures and adds new structures through speaking, listening, reading, and writing at the low-intermediate level of grammar mastery.
 (FT) AA/AS; CSU; UC.